If you have land and are interested in starting a solar farm, it’s doable!

 However, if solar farms are smaller (and many of them are) then they require less money to install.

-For reference, a solar farm typically has around 1 megawatt of land to power about 200 households around the area.
+For reference, 1 megawatt can typically power 200 households around the area.

 10. How suitable is your land for a farm?